How to Secure Distributed Filters Under Sensor Attacks: Secured Distributed Filter

-The term $\alpha\sum_{j\in\mathcal{N}_{i}}(\hat x_{i,l-1}(t)-\hat x_{j,l-1}(t))$ is to make sensor estimates tend to consensus.
-The consensus step is vital to guarantee the bounded estimation error of distributed filters especially for the case that each subsystem is not observable (i.e., $(A,C_i)$ is not observable).
-It can be proven that if the consensus step $L$ goes to infinity and the parameter $\alpha$ is properly designed, then the estimates $\{\hat x_{i}(t)\}_{i=1}^N$ will converge to the same vector.
-However, the requirement for infinite communication times between two updates in \cite{zhao2017resilient,chen2019resilient}, is removed in this work.
-The design of $L$ and $\alpha$ will be studied in next subsection.
-By (\ref{alg_update})--(\ref{alg_consensus}), we provide the secured distributed filter in Algorithm \ref{alg:A}.
+with $\hat x_{i,0}(t)=\tilde x_{i}(t)$ and $\hat x_{i}(t)=\hat x_{i,L}(t).$ In the $l$-th communication, sensor $j$ transmits its estimate $\hat x_{j,l-1}(t)$ to its neighbors, $l=1,\dots,L.$ The term $\alpha\sum_{j\in\mathcal{N}_{i}}(\hat x_{i,l-1}(t)-\hat x_{j,l-1}(t))$ is to make sensor estimates tend to consensus.
+Communication rate $L$ is vital to guarantee the bounded estimation error especially for the case that each subsystem is not observable (i.e., $(A,C_i)$ is not observable).
+It can be proven that if communicate rate $L$ goes to infinity and parameter $\alpha$ is properly designed, estimates $\{\hat x_{i}(t)\}_{i=1}^N$ will converge to the same vector.
+However, an infinite communication rate in \cite{zhao2017resilient,chen2019resilient} is not necessary in this work.
+The design of $L$ and $\alpha$ is studied in the next subsection.
+By (\ref{alg_update})--(\ref{alg_consensus}), we provide the {distributed saturation-based filter} in Algorithm~\ref{alg:A}.

-\subsection{Performance analysis}
+\subsection{Performance Analysis}

-Since the filtering gains $\{k_i(t)\}_{i=1}^N$ are related to the state estimates and potential compromised observations, the common stability analysis approaches, such as Lyapunov methods, may not be directly utilized.
+Since filtering gains $\{k_i(t)\}_{i=1}^N$ in \eqref{eq_K} are related to the state estimates and potential compromised observations, the common stability analysis approaches, such as Lyapunov methods, may not be directly utilized.
 This is the main technique challenge of this paper.
-Inspired by BIBO stability, we provide the following lemma to analyze the boundedness of the estimation error.
+Inspired by BIBO stability, we provide the following lemma to analyze boundedness of the estimation error.